x-tag/deck/README.md

 ## ___transition-type___ / ___transitionType___

-Defines the type of animation to use for cycling between cards
+Defines the type of animation to use for cycling between cards.
+The default is no transition animation - cars are switched instantaneously.

-Can either be set as an HTML attribute under the name `transition-type` or programmatically with the property `transitionType`
+This property can either be set as an HTML attribute under the name `transition-type`, or programmatically with the property `transitionType`

 Valid options: